The Ellerbe Marathon and Half Marathon

 residing in Richmond County will be recognized with a special pottery award.

-receiving a pottery wine cup instead of limiting the pottery award to age group
+pottery wine cup instead of limiting the pottery award to age group winners only.

-and will run with their permanent number on race day.
-Participants finishing their
+will run with their permanent number on race day.
+Participants finishing their 10th

-10th Ellerbe Marathon this year will be assigned a permanent number for all future
+Ellerbe Marathon this year will be assigned a permanent number for all future events.

-events.
-The list of permanent numbers is sequential with the number 1 assigned to
+The list of permanent numbers is sequential with the number 1 assigned to the first

-the first person to complete 10 events, the number 2 to the second person to
+person to complete 10 events, the number 2 to the second person to complete 10

-complete 10 events and so on.
-Go here to see the newly designed permanent
+events and so on.
+Go here to see the permanent number design used in 2017.
+The

 Aid stations will be approximately 2 to 2 1/2 miles apart.
 Half marathon runners will